The host employer

-Find out how the host manages health and safety.
+Find out how the host employer manages health and safety.

-- If you think there is a risk of injury related to the role, talk to the host.
+- If you think there is a risk of injury related to the role, talk to the host employer.
 Find out if there have been any issues or incidents before.
-If so ask about the severity, number and type of injuries and where possible the time taken before injured employees return to work to perform their normal duties.
-Refer to the host’s record of workplace injuries if they have one.
+If so, ask about the severity, number and type of injuries and, where possible, the time taken before injured employees return to work to perform their normal duties.
+Refer to the host employer’s record of workplace injuries if they have one.
 You should also ask what action has been taken to prevent further injury and whether WorkSafe was notified about any previous incidents when required.

-- Identify whether the host is trying to give more dangerous work to agency employees or inappropriately transferring risk and cost of injury from their workplace to yours.
+- Identify whether the host employer is trying to give more dangerous work to labour hire workers or inappropriately transferring risk and cost of injury from their workplace to yours.

-You should also find out who your employee will be reporting to and the procedures for inducting and training new staff.
+You should also find out who your labour hire worker will be reporting to and the procedures for inducting and training new staff.

-Find out specifics about the role the employee is being assigned to such as the following.
+Find out specifics about the role the labour hire worker is being assigned to, such as the following:

-- Hours of work - conventional shift work, split shifts and extended hours of working can present physical and psychological challenges to employees.
-For example, for those handling or exposed to substances while at work, the exposure may exceed legal limits if they work over 8 hours a day.
+- hours of work - conventional shift work, split shifts and extended hours of working can present physical and psychological challenges to employees.
+For example, for those handling or exposed to substances while at work, the exposure may exceed legal limits if they work more than eight hours a day.
 You will need to closely monitor and manage this along with the host and the employee.

 You should identify: